notmessenger/ember-konami/README.md

 # Installation and Configuration

-`npm install ember-konami`
+1) `npm install --save-dev ember-konami`

+2) `ember generate ember-konami`

-Make the following modifications to the Application Controller:
+3) Make the following modifications to the Application Controller:

 ```
 import Ember from 'ember';